jmagaram/rescript-seq/README.md

 - No genType support
 - No recursive type definition

+**Note:** It is possible to create untagged unions with a library like [rescript-struct](https://github.com/DZakh/rescript-struct) and not use the functors defined in this package.
+See the [usage examples](https://github.com/jmagaram/rescript-extras/blob/master/src/Extras__UnionTests.res) for a comparision of the two approaches.
+This works very well and avoids abstractions, but requires a bit more code.

+**Note:** The Rescript compiler also has a new feature for untagged unions that works great with pattern matching support.
+There are limitations on which types can be included in the union, pattern matching is not customizable, and custom equality is not provided.

 ## Literal

 Functors to create **`Literal`** types of various kinds using **`MakeString`** and **`MakeInt`** and others.
 Includes built-in literals for `True`, `False`, `Null`, and `Undefined`.
 You can create literals from reference types, and provide a custom equality operator to do things like case-insensitive string comparison.
 This implementation is completely type safe because each literal is its own unique type; you can't just cast any string to a "yes" for example.